Literate Programming Skill

 \subsection{Text Normalization} Before analysis, we strip non-alphabetic characters and convert to lowercase so that frequency counts are meaningful. <<functions>>= def normalize_text(text): ... @ \subsection{Index of Coincidence} The index of coincidence measures how likely two randomly chosen letters from a text are identical ... <<functions>>= def index_of_coincidence(text): ... @ -

 Decompose long functions into named sub-chunks — If a function has more than ~25 lines and contains two or more distinct algorithmic phases, decompose it into named sub-chunks.
 Each sub-chunk name should read like a step in an algorithm description.
-The prose before each sub-chunk explains why that phase works the way it does.
+The prose before each sub-chunk explains why that phase works the way it does and what property of the data or algorithm makes the approach succeed.
 This is the classic Knuth technique.

 BAD — 80-line function with one line of prose: